Are you selling your home and getting the short end of the stick because of past unpermitted work?

 Besides assessing structural and MEP installations, the inspector will want to verify that the work in question adheres to the California Energy Efficiency Standards and CALGreen.
 As these standards affect a broad range of construction activities, it’s best to seek professional advice to identify parts of your building that may require an inspection.

-How can I prepare for a retroactive permit application?
+How can I prepare for a retroactive building permit application?

 As with regular permit applications, the drawings and the work itself will be assessed for compliance.
 Submitting quality, accurate as-built drawings will facilitate the building department’s job of evaluating your project and may save you from unnecessary revision cycles.